kevinpinto98/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 ## Day 4: Pre-layout timing analysis and importance of good clock tree
+To run CTS type the command:

+    run_cts

+To get into openROAD after launching openLANE type:

+    openroad
+One advantage of invoking openROAD from openLANE is that we can access all the variables declared in openLANE.

 ## Day 5: Final steps for RTL2GDS using tritonRoute and openSTA
+If we want configurations from the last run without overwriting new configurations modify the design setup stage command as shown below:

+    prep -design [design name] -tag [folder_name]

+To run the power distribution network simply type the command:

+    gen_pdn

+For routing run the command:

+    run_routing

 # Acknowledgements
   - [Kunal Ghosh](https://github.com/kunalg123), Co-founder, VSD Corp.
 Pvt.
 Ltd.